AuiDrome/auidrome/README.md

 **Drome**: a place where people can get in, and from some of them people can also get out.

-In the context of a project, a good long project (e.g. a human life, a collective ambition, or a business line) there are 7 basic dromes:
+In the context of a project, a good long project (e.g. a human life, a collective ambition, or a business line) there are **7 basic dromes**:

 1. **AuiDrome**: people that are coming soon or that are finally between us.
 Her or his name should be created using, of course, love, and optionally related to one of the languages of the different cultures of the world (e.g. choosing from Glottolog [1] or ISO 639-3 vocabularies [2]).

 2. **AcadoDrome**: people that has started to learn things about the culture or cultures of her or his parents.
-This "drome" has three internal stages: play, learn and grant.
+This *"drome"* has three internal stages: play, learn and grant.

 3. **PedaloDrome**: people currently doing their best for the project, working hard for it but also for the pleasure that doing it returns to them.